 San Antonio Construction Accident Lawyers

 By their nature, San Antonio construction and building sites aren’t safe for the general public.
-Construction workers—including builders, contractors, plumbers, painters, and electricians—subcontractors must follow strict OSHA safety protocols at construction sites.
+Construction workers —including builders, contractors, plumbers, painters, and electricians — and subcontractors must follow strict OSHA safety protocols at construction sites.
 All of that work prepares these buildings for occupancy.

 The experienced San Antonio construction accident lawyers at Wyatt Law Firm might help injured workers recover needed lost wages and medical damages from property insurers.
 Schedule your free construction injury case analysis with our San Antonio legal team today by calling (210) 340-5550.